WeatherWool Open House

-The next scheduled Open House is Saturday, 22 September, 2018, from 2PM on.
+The next scheduled Open House is shown in the page heading.
 But actually, we are happy to meet with people at almost any time, by appointment.
 People come frequently, and we enjoy it ... don't hesitate to set something up with us ... give us a call and join us for lunch or dinner, or just come by one of the scheduled Open House Days.

 If you've been thinking about some WeatherWool ... to examine some, or try different sizes ... this is a perfect time.

 South Orange is supposedly America's First Suburb ... a planned community was a new idea in 1865 ... and so there is a little bit of interesting history.
 But mainly what that means is that South Orange is very easy to get to ...
 We are 10 miles West of Manhattan, 10 miles from Newark Liberty International Airport and close to a bunch of roads and Amtrak and the NYC trains and buses.